 Browsing through the poetic prose of L’Arcangelo menu is educational.
 Yet, it’s not all verbal reverie: chef Arcangelo Dandini’s beautifully described dishes are inspired by ancient Roman recipes, Renaissance preparations, and local 19th century cookery.

-This brilliant restaurant in the Prati district is loved by gourmands, and considered among Rome’s finest.
-Dandini cooks up some of the best ‘cucina romana’ in town, and names his classic dishes with creative titles, like “A glance to the Portico d’Ottavia” for Roman Jewish specialties, and “Arcangelo e l’Inferno,” to define a spicy game dish.
-“Viaggio a Rocca Priora” is an antipasto sampler of typical Lazio specialties.
-I’m particularly fond of the “Tormento Aromatico in Quattro Passaggi,” a menu composed of four aromatic dishes.
+This famed restaurant in the Prati business district is loved by gourmands, and considered among Rome’s finest.
+Chef Dandini cooks some of the best pedigreed cucina romana in town, and names his classic dishes with creative titles, like “Glancing towards the Portico of Octavia” for Roman-Jewish specialties, and “Arcangelo’s Inferno,” to define a spicy game triptych.
+The “Journey to Rocca Priora” antipasto sampler of typical Lazio specialties portrays his home town.
+I’m particularly fond of “Tormento Aromatico in Quattro Passaggi,” a menu composed of four deliciously aromatic dishes.

-As far as desserts go, the citrus custard bigné and the bizarre yet incredibly tasty liquid white chocolate with capers, candied ginger and olive oil, definitely earn the gold.
+As far as desserts go, the citrus custard bigné and the bizarre yet incredibly tasty liquid white chocolate with capers, candied ginger and olive oil, definitely win the gold.